snadi-teaching/flask-performance-testing/README.md

 ## Prerequisites

-Bandit and Checkov can be installed through pip and are already in the provided requirements.txt file (see creating virtual environment and installing dependencies below)
+Bandit and Checkov can be installed through pip and are already in the provided requirements.txt file (see creating virtual environment and installing dependencies below).
+You should run the steps below in a virtual environment with the dependencies installed.

 Trivy needs to be installed by following the [instructions relevant to your OS](https://github.com/aquasecurity/trivy).
 For MacOS, you can use `brew install trivy`